 OLYMPUS PEN EPL-7

-The olympus Pen EPL-7 comes with lot’s of different features and makes the perfect piece of kit to have for traveling with!
+The olympus Pen EPL-7 comes with lot’s of different features and makes the perfect piece of kit to have for travelling with!
 It’s much lighter than your average DSLR and more compact.
 With my Pen I received the basic kit, this includes the body, pancake lens and flash attachment.
-You also receive the battery, information manual booklet & CD, plus your body strap for traveling with.
+You also receive the battery, information manual booklet & CD, plus your body strap for travelling with.
 The great thing about the pen is it comes in useful for Instagram shots and now outfit shots!
 You get the advantage of the flip out/down screen for different photography shots and it also comes with easy to use settings.
 I got mine in the black and silver edition to prevent it from getting dirty, as I’m useless at keeping white things clean, so avoided the white version for this reason.
 It’s a beautiful camera and definitely worth the price!
 I’ve had a camera similar in price to this at £400 and it never compared to the Olympus Pen, and I actually sold it to then invest in this!
-It comes with 16 art filters, which I haven’t used myself but its a nice feature to have for creatives.
+It comes with 16 art filters, which I haven’t used myself but it’s a nice feature to have for creatives.
 I find the processor really fast and this is perfect for me if I’m wanting to take lot’s of shots in a matter of seconds!
-It’s just a great all round camera and as you can see from the images below it’s definitely got potential!
+It’s just a great all-around camera and as you can see from the images below it’s definitely got potential!

 CANON 700D DSLR:

 Again another handy piece of kit I use daily for blogging!
 This Canon 700D camera is old now and you can pick up newer versions, but for the time being I’m happy with this camera and might update next year or in a good couple of years.
 The DSLR is my main go to for filming now and doing product reviews!
 It’s quick and easy to use and comes with the flip out screen, that I find very handy to see what I am doing.
-At the end of the day I’m a true believer in the ‘Its the lens that makes the difference’ moto when it comes to how your camera performs!
-Its hard to keep up with new cameras coming out every week/month so it’s always smart to invest in lenses and work that way.
+At the end of the day, I’m a true believer in the ‘Its the lens that makes the difference’ motto when it comes to how your camera performs!
+It’s hard to keep up with new cameras coming out every week/month so it’s always smart to invest in lenses and work that way.
 Some of you might wonder what’s the point in having two cameras?
-Well I personally feel having both gives me a wide range of opportunities to play around and as I’ve mentioned, I actually use both for different things!
-Each has there specific good point and it would be hard for me to give up my DSLR in return for the Olympus, so I have decided to keep both cameras.
+Well, I personally feel having both gives me a wide range of opportunities to play around and as I’ve mentioned, I actually use both for different things!
+Each has a specific good point and it would be hard for me to give up my DSLR in return for the Olympus, so I have decided to keep both cameras.

 I don’t normally like using this as a camera as I just find the images less sharp, clear and often dark with yellow tones!
 I don’t mind using this camera for minor images, but when it comes to something I want a good picture of I will always go towards my other cameras.
-The iPhone always has a really dark/yellow tint to the images and even when editing them and enhancing the brightness it just doesn’t work, in my opinion it makes the photo look even worse!
-It does have it’s good points however, if your out and you forget your camera, it’s always handy to have back up and you can get a good image in direct sunlight or in places with unlimited natural light.
+The iPhone always has a really dark/yellow tint to the images and even when editing them and enhancing the brightness it just doesn’t work, in my opinion, it makes the photo look even worse!
+It does have it’s good points however if your out and you forget your camera, it’s always handy to have back up and you can get a good image in direct sunlight or in places with unlimited natural light.

 At the minute I only have two basic lenses for my DSLR and that’s the ’50mm’ and ‘18-55mm‘ canon lenses.
-The ’50mm’ comes in particularly good for outfit/style photos for a more in-depth close up shot and blurred background, where as the ’18-55mm’ is more for long distance photography and comes in perfect for my cosmetics/skincare photos on my blog, and close up photos on the tripod and filming.
+The ’50mm’ comes in particularly good for outfit/style photos for a more in-depth close-up shot and blurred background, whereas the ’18-55mm’ is more for long distance photography and comes in perfect for my cosmetics/skincare photos on my blog, and close up photos on the tripod and filming.

 So now I will compare both the Canon 700D and Olympus Pen EPL-7, below you will find images from both cameras so you can see how different each is and how well the photos come out.
 I’m blown away by the Olympus Pen and the image quality and beautiful colours that shine through in the imagery, that I just have to call it my favourite!
 I love my DSLR, but do feel to get optimum results you need to be a professional to get really stunning imagery from it!
 I’m not a professional and just play around with the settings and take it by chance, but the Olympus Pen really brings depth to the imagery and makes it look almost fantasy like and mystical.
 When doing my main blog photography, such as cosmetic or skincare reviews I normally shoot up the ISO to give an almost white appearance and clear shot!
 This enhances the brightness of the image and makes it the main focal point.
 I always use the ‘Manual’ setting on my DSLR now under the ‘M’ symbol on the dial, and find this perfect for inducing high ISO and creating the imagery I want!
-Auto doesn’t really compare to Manual anymore and I just find using the camera that more enjoyable now.
+Auto doesn’t really compare Manual anymore and I just find using the camera that more enjoyable now.